2026 European African Military Nursing Exchange

-U.S., European, and African military medical professionals participate in the 2026 European African Military Nursing Exchange in Garmisch-Partenkirchen, Germany, May 19 to 22, 2026.
-The event brings together nurses and medical leaders committed to strengthening teamwork, sharing expertise, and advancing military healthcare across continents.
-This year’s theme, Excellence in Care, Advancing Readiness through Innovation, guides discussions on evidence-based practice, resilience, forensic nursing, and trauma-focused training.
-Participants explore strategic, operational, and clinical approaches that enhance readiness and improve care for service members worldwide.
+U.S. military medical professionals participate in the 2026 European African Military Nursing Exchange at Edelweiss Lodge and Resort in Garmisch-Partenkirchen, Germany, May 19 to 22, 2026.
+The event brings together military nurses and medical leaders from Europe, Africa, the United States, and partner nations to strengthen collaboration and interoperability across the military healthcare enterprise.
+This year’s theme, Excellence in Care, Advancing Readiness through Innovation, highlights the importance of evidence-based practice, resilience, forensic nursing, and trauma-focused training to enhance operational readiness.
+Participants engage in strategic, operational, and clinical discussions designed to improve adaptability, quality of care, and multinational medical cooperation.
 (U.S. Army video by Sgt.
 Scyrrus Corregidor)

 |Date Taken: